 Audi Q4 e-tron range

-When we tested the Q4 40 e-tron, it indicated only around 270 miles of range on a full charge (compared to the official number of 316 miles) and its efficiency on our test drive indicated that was an entirely realistic estimate.
+When we tested the Q4 40 e-tron in the UK, it indicated only around 270 miles of range on a full charge (compared to the official number of 322 miles) and its efficiency on our test drive suggested that was a realistic estimate.

-The Q4 40 e-tron and Q4 50 e-tron quattro are both capable of charging at up to 125kW and can also charge at up to 11kW from a three-phase domestic charger.
-However, if you use a regular 7.4kW home wallbox, it'll take you 11-and-a-half hours to top up the 77kWh battery to full capacity.
+The Q4 40 e-tron and Q4 50 e-tron quattro are both capable of charging at up to 11kW from a three-phase home wallbox or public AC charger.
+However, if you use a regular 7.4kW home wallbox, it'll take you 11-and-a-half hours to fully replenish the 77kWh battery.

-When it comes to rapid charging, Audi claims you’ll be able to recharge all models from 5-80% capacity in 38 minutes if you find a public charger capable of supplying power fast enough.
-Or if you’re in a hurry, you can add 80 miles of range by spending just 10 minutes plugged in.
+When it comes to rapid charging, Audi claims you’ll be able to top up both the 40 e-tron and 50 e-tron quattro at 135kW, meaning a 5-80% charge takes around half an hour if you can find a suitably fast charging point.
+That means if you’re in a hurry, you should be able to add roughly 80 miles of range in just 10 minutes.

 In This Review

-- 1VerdictAudi’s latest electric car shares a platform with the VW ID.4 and Skoda Enyaq iV, but superior interior quality, technology and comfort put it a step above; it's worth paying extra for
+- 1VerdictAudi’s electric family SUV shares its platform with the Volkswagen ID.4 and Skoda Enyaq iV, but superior interior quality, technology and comfort put it a step above them and make it worth paying extra for

-- 2Range, battery & charging - currently readingThe choice of 52 or 77kWh battery depends on what powertrain you select; range is up to 316 miles and rapid charging is standard
+- 2Range, battery & charging - currently readingThe 77kWh battery allows Audi’s electric family SUV to cover over 300 miles between top-ups, while 135kW rapid charging is standard

-- 4Performance, motor & driveIt may not match the Tesla Model 3's performance, but the Q4 e-tron is pacy and handles well; ride quality is also excellent
+- 4Performance, motor & driveIt doesn’t keep pace with the Tesla Model Y, but the Q4 e-tron is still quick and handles well; ride quality is also excellent

 - 5Interior, dashboard & comfortThere’s lot of choice when it comes to Q4 e-tron trim levels and options, but all models come with a slick infotainment system and the German brand’s excellent Virtual Cockpit